Vote-by-Mail Information

 2. Print and complete a 2023 Mail Ballot Request Form

-- If you are making a request on behalf of a voter as the voter's legal guardian or as an *immediate family member, you will also be required to provide your name, phone number, address, Florida driver license or Florida ID card number or the last four digits of your Social Secruity number (if available), and your relationship to the voter.
-The requestor's signature will also be required for written requests only.
+• If you are making a request on behalf of a voter as the voter's immediate family* or legal guardian, you will also be required to provide your name, phone number, address, your relationship to the voter, and either your Florida driver license, Florida ID card number or the last four digits of your Social Secruity number (if available).

 4. In person at the Lake County Supervisor of Elections office, located at 1898 E. Burleigh Blvd.
 Tavares, FL 32778.
 You will need to complete a Vote-by-Mail Request Form and present a valid photo ID that has your signature.